Usage Examples

 filefortress find query --text "presentation" --remote "Dropbox"

-filefortress quota status "Google Drive"
+filefortress remotes info "Google Drive" --refresh

 Scan all remotes to keep the index up-to-date: